arturo-lang/benchmarks/README.md

 ## To run manually

-Although the main idea is to be run automatically, via a Cron job on our main server, the benchmarks can be triggered manually.
+Although the main idea is to run the relevant scripts automatically, via a Cron job on our main server, the benchmarks can be triggered manually.

 With **hyperfine** and Arturo installed (and globally available in the $PATH), and the two repos (this one and the main Arturo repo) side-by-side (that is: under the exact same parent folder), all we have to do is enter this folder (`/benchmarks`) and run: